Running a Wedding Rehearsal

 Wedding party enters and takes places where they were in Step One.

-- Maid of Honor walking slowly
+- Maid of Honor walking slowly to beat of song coming in

 - Ring bearer Suggestion: Use fake rings for the Ring Bearer.
 This avoids problems with dropping the rings or with the Ring Bearer refusing to relinquish the rings.